Nicky Lopez Player Props: Royals vs. Reds

-The Kansas City Royals, including Nicky Lopez and his .400 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Luke Weaver and the Cincinnati Reds at Kauffman Stadium, Monday at 8:10 PM ET.
+The Kansas City Royals, including Nicky Lopez and his .400 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Ben Lively and the Cincinnati Reds at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Orioles.
+He had a hitless performance in his previous game (0-for-2) against the Orioles.

 Nicky Lopez Game Info & Props vs. the Reds